 So many Concrete Mixes for Crafting:

-I remember many years ago when I started buying concrete, I’d stand there reading and checking the packages, looking quite puzzled, and then someone would think I was sent by my husband to buy ‘normal’ concrete.
+When I started buying concrete many years ago, I’d be quite puzzled reading and checking the packages.
+Someone would often think I was sent by my husband to buy ‘normal’ concrete.
 After a few attempts of trying to explain what I wanted to do I would just buy what I felt was right since they usually thought I was a bit crazy… Even nowadays there are so many that it’s quite daunting.

-I knew what I did not want; large aggregate in my mix, which is what the regular Concrete mixes have.
-They are quite cheap and can work for large pours in large molds or sidewalks.
-I am usually making small things that were going to be cast in molds or hand shaped for decorative home use.
+I did know what I did not want; large aggregate in my mix, which is what the regular Concrete mixes usually have.
+They are quite cheap and can work for large pours in molds (planters), sidewalk slabs or fence posts.
+I am usually making smaller projects that are going to be cast in molds or hand shaped for decorative home use.

 ‘Leaf-casting’ was perfect to make my Concrete crafting tests since I like to work quite thin.
-These leaves are my new favourite; Savoy Cabbage!
+These leaves are made with my new favourite; Savoy Cabbage!

 Since time is always short around my place so I like to see my projects finish quickly and I am constantly improving or redesigning so I can’t wait weeks or even days!

-I really do love the ‘fast set’ mixes but am not exactly sure about what makes them so quick and also so much stronger.
-There are special additives in the concrete mix resulting in a dense less porous finish.
-With that comes quite a hike in price, but it’s worth it in my eyes!
+I really do love the ‘fast set’ mixes but am not exactly sure about what makes them set & cure so quickly and also so much stronger.
+There are special additives in the concrete mix resulting in a dense and less porous finish.
+The sand in these mixes is so much more fine than regular sand as well.
+Fast set mixes have special chemicals that make curing quite quick.
+Each manufacturer usually has some version of fast-setting concrete mix.
+These mixes also come with quite a hike in price, but it’s worth it in my eyes!

 Rapidset Cementall Concrete Mix will start to thicken in about 30 seconds and can usually be taken out of the mold after 1 hour.
 The molds that I make are quite stiff and this mix will withstand the vigor needed to sometimes take them out.
 This mix is super fine, will pick up all the details and provide a super smooth white finish.
-It will be even be shiny when the mold is also shiny material.
+A shiny finish can be achieved if the mold is also shiny material.
+It tends to not have many bubbles since the consistency can be fairly fine & does not need as much water as other mixes.

 Quikrete Fastset All-crete:

 Different brands offer similar products.
 Since entering the Quikrete contest I wanted to use a Quikrete product that compared to the RapidSet Cementall.
-I find this mix is almost exactly like it.
+I find this mix is almost exactly like Rapidset Cementall.
 It does seem like it comes under a few different names; Dual Purpose Grout & Structural Repair, Fastset Repair Mortar and Quikrete Fastset All-Crete.
 (See a selector guide here) It may be a difference of countries (here in Canada) Do NOT confuse it with any regular Fastset Mix though, as it will have large aggregate in it.
-If it says that it is meant to make sidewalks and post foundations that is usually the indication.
+If it says that it is meant to make sidewalks, post foundations and foundation walls then it usually contains large aggregate.

-It has much of the same qualities, workability and also stated it can be used at all kinds of consistencies.
-It also a fine powder but the colour is more like a true concrete ‘grey’.
+Quikrete Fastset AllCrete has much of the same qualities, workability and also stated it can be used at all kinds of consistencies.
+It also a fine powder but the colour is more like a true concrete ‘grey’; darker than Rapidset Cementall.

-A new huge 20″ Orb will be posted soon and it used this mix.
-It performed well at less than 1/2″ thick and quick-setting allowed great workflow.
+The DIY Gigantic concrete Leaf Orb used this mix.
+It performed well at less than 1/2″ thick and the quick-setting allowed great workflow.

 Quikrete Vinyl Concrete Patcher:

-If you can wait a bit longer but still want strength then the Vinyl Patch products will also work well.
-Quikrete Vinyl Concrete Patcher also has additives to make it really strong but does not set as fast.
+This product will also work well if you can wait a bit longer.
+Quikrete Vinyl Concrete Patcher also has additives to make it really strong but does not set as fast as the first 2.
 It has a window of 30 minutes of work time (conditions can affect it) and will be hard in 24 hours.
-It has good bonding abilities so layering works great as in Giant Orb making.
+It has good bonding abilities so layering works great as in this Giant Orb making.

 You can see it still is a fine mix but I’d say it feels a bit more sandy.
 It cures to a similar concrete colour to the Fastset.
 You can see a slight bit more texture in the final product.